-Berkeley Law is accepting applications for the 2021 Salzburg Lloyd N. Cutler Fellows Program in International Law.
-Up to four 2L, 3L, and LL.M. students will be selected to participate in this program, which this year will be held virtually from March 11-27, 2021.
-The Salzburg Cutler Fellows Program brings together approximately 50 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
-It examines the most critical issues shaping today’s international law agenda and creates a network of lawyers interested in careers in international practice and public service.
+The Miller Institute for Global Challenges and the Law is pleased to announce the three outstanding students representing Berkeley Law at the 2022 Salzburg Lloyd N. Cutler Fellows Program in International Law: Sara Jaramillo, Braden Leach, and Helena Von Nagy (JD, Class of 2022).
+This year’s program is being held from February 24–March 12, 2022.
+The Salzburg Cutler Fellows Program brings together approximately fifty of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
+The program examines the most critical issues shaping today’s international law agenda and creates a network of lawyers interested in careers in international practice and public service.

-At the heart of the program is the preparation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary form by February 17, 2021, for review by the other participants and a group of outstanding law professors, judges and practitioners.
+At the heart of the program is the preparation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary form for review by the other participants and a group of outstanding law professors, judges and practitioners.
+Berkeley Law is pleased to announce eminent Professor Richard M. Buxbaum as its faculty representative this year.